ejovo13/libejovo/README.md

 This repo contains my solutions to the exercises presented in TP3.
 All of the exercises can be made with CMake.
 Unfortunately, CMake will not successfully build on MacOs since `ejovo_rand.h` makes use of the `getrandom` function that is only defined on Linux systems.
 Hence, the build is passing for Ubuntu and builds just fine on my arch machine.

+# Build
+Build with cmake.
+The executable files will be output in the `bin` directory.
 ## SRC

 Contains the programs that exhibit behavior prescribed by the exercises.